IneMedina/BenjamilesAustral/README.md

 - 🎓 I’m currently studying at the [Austral University](https://www.austral.edu.ar/)

-- 👯 I’m looking to collaborate on future projects
+- 👯 I’m looking to collaborate on future projects.
-- 🤔 I’m looking for help with R studio
+- 🤔 I’m looking for help with R studio.
-- 💬 Ask me about Soccer, IA, help
+- 💬 Ask me about Soccer, IA, help.
 - 📫 How to reach me: bmiles@mail.austral.edu.ar